Clinical Laboratory Scientist 2

 - Oversee completion of equipment maintenance, instrumentation calibration, quality control and documentation, and ensure adequate supply of supplies and equipment.

-- Train / teach other medical school/department professionals and students via direct bench training or through group lectures.
+- Train / teach other medical school/department professionals and students.
+This can be done via direct bench training or through group lectures.

 EDUCATION & EXPERIENCE (REQUIRED):